Laxatives definition and constipation facts

 There are many causes of constipation including:

 - Diets low in fiber.
-Fiber is vegetable material resistant to digestion that promotes soft stools by adding bulk to the stool and causing water to be retained in stool.
+Fiber is vegetable material resistant to digestion that promotes soft stools by adding bulk to the stool and causing water to be retained in the stool.

 - Side effects of medications such as narcotic painkillers, antidepressants, iron supplements, calcium channel blockers (medications for high blood pressure), and certain types of antacids.